p-shank/algo_with_go/README.md

-# repo for algorithms implementation in golang.
+# repo for different algorithms implementation in golang.